jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 The roadmap for this project is make the "info.debrief" custom DITA-OT plugin compatible with the latest versions of the libraries (DITA-OT 2.1, Apache FOP 2.0) and with the full Apache ANT build code and in depth instructions on how to get up and running inside Eclipse and more....

 Basically this code takes a set of Eclipse cheat sheets and transforms them to PDF.
+Using PDF allows us to print nicely formated cheat sheets on paper which allows the user to work through the cheat sheets with a pen and check off each item as then go.
+Using cheat sheets physically on paper was seen as a new way to learn and was the original concept of the Debrief cheat sheets publishing project I originally worked on.

 It's a two step process first the DITA XML is created from the Eclipse cheat sheets and then you use the DITA-Open Toolkit to create the PDF from the auto created DITA files.